 are entire systems of stars and planetary bodies that interact with each

-other through gravity, as though there were some kind of life in them, but they are completely devoid of life.
-Without God there is no
+other through gravity, as though they had some kind of life to them, yet they are completely devoid of life.

 life.
 Physical life is truly a miracle; earth is a place where God has